 The cost of life insurance varies widely.
 For example, a $250,000 20-year term policy for a healthy 25-year-old might cost $12 per month, while the same policy for a 45-year-old smoker could cost $111 per month.
 The type of policy and amount of coverage, or face value, you purchase also determines how much you’ll pay for life insurance.
 Face value is the amount that your beneficiaries receive if you die.

 Since permanent life policies incorporate a cash value, which increases premium payments, they’re more expensive than term life policies with the same coverage amount, or face value.

 A portion of each premium payment for a permanent policy builds cash value in the policy—an outlay that term insurance doesn't require.

 Life insurance companies price policies based on the level of risk they must incur.
 Typically, a young, healthy person pays less for life insurance than an older person with a history of medical problems.
 Insurers base life insurance premiums on several factors, including:

 According to the Centers for Disease Control and Prevention, men and women have life expectancies of 76.2 years and 81.2 years, respectively, based on 2018 data.
 Since women tend to live longer, they may get a better life insurance rate than men.

-Factors such as smoking, dangerous jobs, a history of reckless driving, or hazardous hobbies, such as rock climbing or skydiving, increase carriers’ risk, which they mitigate by charging a higher insurance premium.
+Factors such as smoking, dangerous jobs, a history of reckless driving, or hazardous hobbies such as rock climbing or skydiving increase carriers’ risk, which insurers might mitigate by charging a higher insurance premium.

 Some providers also consider factors like your financial record, or whether you’ve filed for bankruptcy, as well as your criminal history and driving record.